GMO Foods and Their Use In Horses

 With this said, due to marketing and health food advocates, foods that have been genetically modified are usually avoided.
-The primary reason is that this new technology has had no long term health studies in humans or the effects on the environment such as the effect of altering the balance between species.
+The primary reason is that this new technology has had no long-term health studies on humans or the effects on the environment such as the effect of altering the balance between species.
 Unfortunately, in my practice, soy has carried the brunt of this yet is a tremendous source of a wide variety of amino acids for horses.
 Interestingly, almost all sugar beets have also been genetically modified.
-After all the sugar has been extracted for human use, the left over pulp, with all the genetic modifications in the associated proteins, is used in horse feed.
+After all the sugar has been extracted for human use, the leftover pulp, with all the genetic modifications in the associated proteins, is used in horse feed.

 Yet the question still remains about the safety of GM foods.
-Many countries including the US give blanket approval for many types of GM foods while other countries such as the EU require case by case approval.
-Still other countries outlaw all GM foods.
-There is little consensus because all sides appear to have an agenda which contaminates their research and published findings.
+Many countries including the US give blanket approval for many types of GM foods while other countries such as the EU require case-by-case approval.
+Still, other countries outlaw all GM foods.
+There is little consensus because all sides appear to have an agenda that contaminates their research and published findings.
 The final decision may not be evident for decades to come.
-In the meantime, I see other more important present issues such as carbohydrate dependency, chronic protein deficiency and lectin caused gut inflammation.
+In the meantime, I see other more important present issues such as carbohydrate dependency, chronic protein deficiency and lectin-caused gut inflammation.
 If you do not want GM food for your horses, then avoid all grains and byproducts because they have all been genetically modified.

 Pesticides and Fertilizers Use On Foods For Horses